USTA LEAGUE PACIFIC NORTHWEST

 Year End Rating Facility Search link

-APPEAL YOUR RATING by clicking on the "appeal the rating" hyperlink below your rating on TennisLink.
+APPEAL YOUR YEAR END RATING by clicking on the "appeal the rating" hyperlink below your rating on TennisLink.

 Year-End Rating Adjustment on Early Start League Team

-If your 2016 Year-End Rating is higher than your 2015 Year-End Rating...you may play on your Early Start League Team through the local area league and local area playoffs without a change (unless you receive a letter stating that you are at the "clearly above level").
-If your team advances to Sectionals, you must play at the higher rating and will need to adjust partnerships according to 2016 Year-End Ratings.
+- If your 2018 Year-End Rating is higher than your 2017 Year-End Rating, you may play on your Early Start League Team through the local area league and local area playoffs without a change (unless you receive a letter stating that you are at the "clearly above level"- see note below).

-If your 2016 Year-End Rating is lower than your 2015 Year-End Rating...you can request a rating adjustment on your Early Start League team roster to the new 2016 Year-End Rating by emailing firstname.lastname@example.org.
+- If your 2018 Year-End Rating is lower than your 2017 Year-End Rating, you can request a rating adjustment on your Early Start League team roster to the new 2018 Year-End Rating by emailing email@example.com.